"In the south, it is different, they have a audience that is literate."

-South India is a perfect holiday destination for all sorts of travellers.
-It is home to wildlife sanctuaries, beaches, grand temples of Dravidian architecture, hill stations, churches, backwaters, forests and UNESCO World Heritage Sites.
-Popular cuisines of this region include saffron-infused biryani, crisp vadas, spicy seafood, fluffy appams, dosas, Bisi bele bhath and Nawaabi kebabs, finger-licking isn’t it?
-If you’re planning a 5-day escape, we recommend you to include the below places in your itinerary.
+South India is a perfect holiday destination for all sorts of travelers.
+It is home to wildlife sanctuaries, beaches, grand temples of Dravidian architecture, hill stations, churches, backwaters, forests, and UNESCO World Heritage Sites.
+Popular cuisines of this region include saffron-infused biryani, crisp vadas, spicy seafood, fluffy appams, dosas, Bisi bele bhath, and Nawaabi kebabs, finger-licking isn’t it?
+If you’re planning a 5-day escape, we recommend you include the below places in your itinerary.

 Day 1 Chennai